AdobeDocs/experience-manager-65.es-ES/help/communities/add-clientlibs.md

 ---
-title: Agregar Clientlibs
+title: Añadir Clientlibs
-seo-title: Agregar Clientlibs
+seo-title: Añadir Clientlibs
-description: Agregar una ClientLibraryFolder
+description: Añadir una ClientLibraryFolder
-seo-description: Agregar una ClientLibraryFolder
+seo-description: Añadir una ClientLibraryFolder
 uuid: 2944923d-caca-4607-81a4-4122a2ce8e41
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES